sarazaToussaint/sarazaToussaint/README.md

 ### <img src="https://media.giphy.com/media/kbVuid1Ak3uEHJUMVO/giphy.gif" width="50"> A little more about me...

  🔭 I'm a software engineer who is passionate about learning new skills.
- 🕵️‍♀️ I like doing quality work, and a real asshole on pull request reviews.
+ 🕵️‍♀️ I like doing quality work, and a real lover on pull request reviews.
  🧸 I'm proud of who I am, what I have built, and what I am building.
  🧑‍💻 Coding is my life.
  📫 The best way to reach me is to send me an email